lrfinotti/cybr201_book/11-Primality.md

 +++

-The only *know* way to break RSA's security if by factoring $N = pq$, where $p$ and $q$ are very large primes.
+The only *known* way to break RSA's security if by factoring $N = pq$, where $p$ and $q$ are very large primes.
 But before we can even try to factor a number, we need an efficient way to test if a number is prime.

 +++